 FCT promotes sessions on the Contribution of Science to Sustainable Development

-FCT will hold three sessions on the theme "Science's contribution to Sustainable Development - people | prosperity | planet" on December 12, 13 and 14 at the D. Pedro IV Auditorium in Lisbon.
-The initiative will feature the participation of researchers whose work plans are closely related to various relevant issues in the context of the 17 Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda.
+The FCT will hold three sessions on the theme "Contribution of Science to Sustainable Development – people | prosperity | planet" on December 12, 13, and 14 at the D. Pedro IV Auditorium in Lisbon.
+The initiative will feature researchers whose work plans are closely related to various issues relevant to the 17 Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda.
 Admission is free and requires prior registration.
 See the program.

-The United Nations 2030 Agenda is an action plan with the aim of eradicating poverty and promoting sustainable development, involving and holding all states and other stakeholders accountable for its implementation.
-It is a universal agenda, based on 17 Sustainable Development Goals and 169 targets, which presupposes the integration of these SDGs into the policies, processes and actions developed at national, regional and global levels.
+The United Nations 2030 Agenda is an action plan aimed at eradicating poverty and promoting sustainable development, involving and holding all States and other stakeholders accountable for its implementation.
+It is a universal agenda, based on 17 Sustainable Development Goals and 169 targets, which requires the integration of these SDGs into policies, processes, and actions developed at the national, regional, and global levels.

 These sessions are funded by the PO Lisboa program.